EwoutH/urban-self-driving-effects/paper/paper.md

 This approach allows us to address our primary research question:

-*Which undesired urban problems will the introduction of self-driving cars cause, considering the modal shift and induced demand, and what policies can effectively mitigate undesired impacts?*
+*Which undesired urban problems might the introduction of self-driving cars cause, considering the modal shift and induced demand, and what policies can effectively mitigate undesired impacts?*

 To answer this overarching question, we explore several key sub-questions:

 - **A.** How can a traffic and mode choice model represent the system that shows the tradeoffs and potentially undesired effects of self-driving cars?
-- **B.** How will self-driving cars be adopted under different future uncertainties?
+- **B.** How could self-driving cars be adopted under different future uncertainties?
 - **C.** Which potential undesired system effects are amplified and which are reduced by the introduction of self-driving cars?
 - **D.** Which potential policies are most effective in minimizing which undesired system effects while maintaining benefits under different uncertainties?